 Throughout the rest of this page, I'm going to do my best to explain that Sibley has a lot of good things going for it.
 However, in my own opinion, it also has its share of shortcomings.
 It's up to you as the reader to weigh the good against the bad.

-One of those shortcomings is a business that many of us in town have taken to calling the "Blood Plant".
+One of those shortcomings is, or perhaps was, a business that many of us in town have taken to calling the "Blood Plant".
 It's an agricultural processing plant located smack dab in the heart of downtown Sibley, within spitting distance of the only grocery store in town.
 This "Blood Plant" got its name from a particular type of processing they do there; they take pig blood, dry it, and turn it into pet food.

 Needless to say, the scent from drying tons of pig blood isn't going to smell like roses and sunshine.
 The "Blood Plant" used to emit downright noxious fumes and odors every day -- odors that you could smell no matter where you live in Sibley.
 It was like walking into a wall of the worst, most pungent smells you could imagine.